 Infrastructure, Electricity and Networking

-Day-to-day utilities such as building maintenance, electrical power and telecommunications (i.e., phone/internet) are often overlooked when calculating the total cost of manufacturing in Mexico.
+Day-to-day utilities such as building maintenance, electrical power and telecommunications (i.e., phone/internet) are often overlooked when calculating the total cost to manufacture in Mexico.
 All the same, they are unavoidable and must be taken into account.